braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 {% endtab %}
 {% endtabs %}

-This will be called when a notification is received whilst the application is in the foreground.
 When the silent push is received an SDK recorded event "In-App Message Trigger" will be logged against the user profile.
+Note that these In-App Messages will only trigger if the silent push is received while the application is in foreground.

 ### Step 2: Create a Push Campaign